aisouard/aisouard.github.io/_posts/2023-7-20-webtransport-future-of-websockets.md

 However, we still need to receive incoming data, and that won't be as simple as listening for a `message` event like we're used to with WebSockets.
-Instead, we
+Instead, we need to use the `read()` method from the `readable` property.

+This method will return an object with two properties: one named `value`, which will contain the data received, and a boolean named `done`, which will be `true` when the stream is closed.

 ```js
 async function receiveDatagrams(transport) {